boris-kz/CogAlg/WIKI.md

 - [video_draft()](https://github.com/boris-kz/CogAlg/blob/master/video_3D_alg/video_draft.py) is a 3D extension of outdated frame_blobs.
 Eventually, it will extend all of 2D alg with time dimension.
 This version will hopefully be fully recursive and effective in real world.

-Higher levels for each will process discontinuous search among full-D patterns.
+Higher levels for each D-cycle alg will process discontinuous search among full-D patterns.
+Complete hierarchical algorithm will have two-level code:
+- 1st level algorithm: contiguous cross-comparison over full-D cycle, plus feedback to adjust most and least significant bits of the input.
+- Recurrent increment in complexity, extending current-level alg to next-level alg.
+This increment will account for increasing internal complexity of input patterns on higher levels, unfolding them for cross-comparison and re-folding results for evaluation and feedback.

 We will then add colors, maybe audio and text.
 Initial testing could be recognition of labeled images, but 2D is a poor representation of our 4D world, we will probably start directly with video or stereo video.

-Complete hierarchical algorithm will have two-level code:
-- 1st level algorithm: contiguous cross-comparison over full-D cycle, plus bit-filter feedback
-- recursive increment in complexity of both cross-comparison and feedback, generating next-level algorithm.

 Suggestions and collaboration are most welcome, see [CONTRIBUTING](https://github.com/boris-kz/CogAlg/blob/master/CONTRIBUTING.md).